barryo/nagios-plugins/README.md

 About the Author
 ----------------

+The primary author is Barry O'Donovan with contributions by others (see Git history).

-Please see my company website at http://www.opensolutions.ie/ or my own personal site at http://www.barryodonovan.com/.
+Please see my company website at https://www.islandbridgenetworks.ie/ or my own personal site at http://www.barryodonovan.com/.